WEDE-5020-POE/wede-5020-poe-Wawie27-1/README.md

 - Implemented responsive design using media queries for tablet and mobile breakpoints
 - Changed layout to use CSS Grid and Flexbox for better structure
 - Updated typography and spacing using relative units `rem` and `%`
-- Added hover effects and improved visual styling
+- Added hover effects and improved visual
-- [Add your change 1 from Part 1 feedback]
-- [Add your change 2 from Part 1 feedback]

 ## References
 - MDN Web Docs: https://developer.mozilla.org/en-US/docs/Web/CSS